juandroid007/svits/src/pages/features.md

+---
+title: Features
+---

 # This is mdsvex

 Go <a href="https://mdsvex.com" target="_blank">check it out</a>

-# try it out below
+## Try it out below

 Edit `src/pages/mdsvex.svx` and watch your browser update instantly every time you save.